Mon-Fri 9:00 - 17:00

 Contingency Plans: Consider including contingency plans in your Will if a beneficiary predeceases you or cannot receive their inheritance.
 For example, if one of your children dies before you, you can specify in your Will that their share should be divided equally among their children.

 Naming an Executor: A Will allows you to name an executor.
-An Executor is the person who will administer your estate and carry out your wishes in accordance with your instructions in the Will.
+An Executor is the person who will administer your estate and carry out your wishes per your instructions in the Will.
 This can help avoid potential disagreements or disputes among family members or other interested parties.

 Providing for Dependants/Minor Beneficiaries: Although it is a point that anybody would ever want to think about, it is one of the most important decisions you must make.
 If you have minor children or dependents, a Will can outline who should care for them and how they will be financially provided.
 Therefore, you can ensure that they are cared for as you wish.